JPMorgan beats profit estimates as dealmaking boom softens trading decline | Business

 JPMorgan Chase & Co reported a 14% fall in fourth-quarter profit on Friday due to a slowdown in its trading arm, but a stellar performance at its investment banking unit helped the lender sail past analysts' estimates.
 The country's largest bank, whose fortunes are often seen as a barometer of the health of the U.S. economy, saw trading revenue - a big driver of earnings in 2020 - fall 13%, while investment banking revenue surged 28% thanks to a bumper year for deals.

-Loan growth, the bank's core business, was also up 6% on a rebounding economy, while net interest income from lending and investments in Treasury securities was up 3%.
-JPMorgan's shares, up 6% this year, slipped 3% in trading before the opening bell on Friday as investors worried about higher expenses.
+Loan growth, the bank's core business, was also up 6%, helped by a rebounding economy, while net interest income from lending and investments in Treasury securities was up 3%.
+JPMorgan's shares slipped nearly 5% in trading before the opening bell on Friday as investors worried about higher expenses.
 During the quarter, non-interest expense jumped 11% to nearly $18 billion, driven largely by higher staff compensation.

 Over the past year, large U.S. lenders benefited from higher consumer spending and a surge in deal-making driven by loose monetary policy, while their trading arms gained from exceptional volatility in financial markets.
 However, soaring inflation, a potential Omicron-induced economic slowdown and trading revenues returning to normal levels are set to challenge the banking industry's growth in the coming months.

-But that didn't happen, thanks to a consumer-friendly monetary policy and government stimulus checks that buoyed consumer spending, allowing banks to release billions from their loan-loss reserve.
+But thanks to a consumer-friendly monetary policy and government stimulus checks that buoyed consumer spending, banks were able to release billions from their loan-loss reserve.
 Fixed income trading revenue fell 16% to $3.3 billion, while equity markets revenue dipped 2% to $2 billion.

 Its consumer and business banking unit reported a 7% growth in revenue, driven by higher asset management fees and a growth in the number of transactions from customers.
 Like other large lenders, JPMorgan is expected to benefit from the upcoming interest rate hikes in the coming quarters.
-Citigroup will report results later on Friday.
-Wells Fargo & Co reported an 86% jump in fourth-quarter profit on Friday, propped up by gains from the sale of its corporate trust and asset management businesses.
+Citigroup on Friday reported a 26% drop in fourth-quarter profit, while Wells Fargo & Co reported an 86% jump in fourth-quarter profit, propped up by one-time gains.

-Goldman Sachs, Wall Street's premier investment bank, will report earnings on Tuesday, while Morgan Stanley and Bank of America round out the earnings season on Wednesday.
+Goldman Sachs will report earnings on Tuesday, while Morgan Stanley and Bank of America round out the earnings season on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)